-During the course of the period to 31 August 2018 the full board of trustees met six times.
+During the course of the period to 31 August 2019 the full board of trustees met seven times.
 The board of trustees operates a committee structure reporting to the main board of trustees.
 All committees have approved terms of reference.
-In the year ended 31 August 2018 there were five committees:
+In the year ended 31 August 2019 there were five committees:

-- Executive which comprises the chairs of other committees. - Finance and Resources which monitors finance, staff pay, human resources, facilities and health and safety. - Pay which reviews senior leaders' performance and pay and teachers' appraisal and salaries. - Policy which reviews policies in all areas of the trust's operations. - Headteacher appraisal which reviews the performance of the headteacher.
+- Finance and Audit which monitors finance, internal scrutiny, facilities and health and safety. - Pay which reviews senior leaders' performance and pay and teachers' appraisal and salaries. - Policy which reviews policies in all areas of the trust's operations. - Headteacher appraisal which reviews the performance of the headteacher.